-Standing Liberty Quarters Mintage
+Standing Liberty Quarter Mintage

-Standing Liberty Quarter
+1920 Standing Liberty Quarter

 The Standing Liberty Quarter had two distinct designs during the course of the series, known as Variety 1 and Variety 2.
-The initial design features the full figure of Liberty standing within a gate adorned with stars and the motto “In God We Trust”.
-She holds an olive branch and shield, and has her breast exposed.
-The inscription “Liberty” appears above.
+The initial design features the full figure of Liberty standing within a gate adorned, holding an olive branch and shield and her breast exposed with stars and the motto “IN GOD WE TRUST.”
+Lady Liberty holds an olive branch and shield, and has her breast exposed.
+The inscription “LIBERTY” appears above.
 The initial reverse design featured an eagle in flight with seven stars to the left and six to the right.
-Inscriptions read “United States of America”, “E Pluribus Unum”, and “Quarter Dollar”.
+Inscriptions read “UNITED STATES OF AMERICA,” “E PLURIBUS UNUM,” and “QUARTER DOLLAR.”
 Part of the way through 1917, the design was changed.
 Most noticeably, Liberty now wore a suit of chain mail, covering her breast.
 On the reverse, the stars were realigned, with five to each side and three below the eagle.

 • There are 37 different date and mint mark combinations, including the two different varieties for 1917.